 - Difficulty: Easy

-Important note: Hiking times, train schedules, Machu Picchu entry times, circuits, and views may vary depending on weather, official regulations, trail conditions, and group pace.
+Important note: Hiking times, train schedules, Machu Picchu entry times, circuits, and views may vary depending on weather, official regulations, trail conditions, availability, and group pace.

 This 5-day adventure combines the wild landscapes of Salkantay, the famous Humantay Lake, a remote section of the Classic Inca Trail, the Short Inca Trail from Km 104, the unforgettable Sun Gate arrival, and two visits to Machu Picchu.
 It includes camping, hotel nights, professional guiding, Inca Trail permits, Machu Picchu tickets, train service, and a scenic return on the Vistadome panoramic train.
-Final availability depends on permits, train schedules, hotels, and Machu Picchu entrance tickets for your travel date.

 | Traveler Type | Price per Person |